-The 2020 respondents show a slightly different pattern age range for alcohol consumption onset.
-A slightly higher percentage of respondents waited until the age range of 18 -20 to begin consuming alcohol.
+The 2022 respondents show a similar pattern for age of alcohol consumption onset.
+A slightly higher percentage of respondents waited until the age range of 18 -20 to begin consuming alcohol, coinciding with traditional undergraduate age levels.

 Why did you start consuming alcohol?
 (Select all that apply.)